2019-20 Board of Directors

 A frequent performer, she is also a clinician and adjudicator both nationally and internationally, as well as the author of numerous articles on music and music education.
 She is recorded on the CRI label.

-Shelly O’Quinn serves as a Spokane County Commissioner for District 2.
-Prior to joining the County, Shelly served as the Director of Education and Workforce Development for Greater Spokane Incorporated, the region’s Chamber of Commerce and Economic Development Council.
+Shelly O’Quinn serves as the CEO of the Innovia Foundation.
+Prior to that role, she served as a Spokane County Commissioner for District 2.
+Shelly has also worked as the Director of Education and Workforce Development for Greater Spokane Incorporated, the region’s Chamber of Commerce and Economic Development Council.

 Shelly’s unique background provides a diverse array of experiences from small business development in Honduras, to running a homeless mission/outreach ministry in Florida, to non-profit management in our local community.
 Her interest in politics developed when she served as the founding Executive Director for the George Nethercutt Foundation, a civic engagement and leadership program for college students.